David-Manniche/TheMarket/readme.txt

 --------------------TV-9.2.3.20201117------------------------
     => 045217 - Price inclusive tax handling for Tax api's.
-    => 045358 - while purchasing subscription plan on applying coupon> button is not proper
+    => 045358 - while purchasing subscription plan on applying coupon> button is not proper => 045338 - when any product having multiple options and accessed inventories accessed through catalog then serial no. is displaying in minus

 Enhancements:
     => Tax module upgrade